eProsima/Discovery-Server/README.md

 1. Finally, use colcon to compile all software.
     Choose the build configuration by declaring ``CMAKE_BUILD_TYPE`` as Debug or Release.
-    For this example, the Debug option has been choosen, which would be the choice of advanced users for debugging purposes.
+    For this example, the Debug option has been chosen, which would be the choice of advanced users for debugging purposes.

     ```bash
     $ colcon build --base-paths src